xxblx/homemanager/README.md

 ## Mikrotik
 * Decide what device will mark that you are at home, check mac address of the device
-* Edit `scripts/mikrotik_script`, enter correct host, token, mac-address, userid values
+* Edit `scripts/mikrotik_script`, enter correct host, token (from previous steps), mac-address, userid values
 * Add script's content to Mikrotik scripts
   * Winbox: System - Scripts - plus, enter `check_devices` to "Name" field, enter script's content to "Source" field, Ok
 * Set scheduler for script